m) Provisions and Contingent Liabilities General

 b.
 In the Income-tax assessments for preceding assessment years, AY 1994-95 to AY 2020-21 the Assessing Officer (AO) had made disallowances / additions of various expenses and claims of the company for which the appeal(s) of the company and also the revenue are pending at various forums.

-AY 2020-21 - During the year the company received a draft assessment order from the AO disallowing various claims of the assesse on non-transfer pricing issues (disallowance of gratuity paid u/s 43B and Education Cess) for INR 2,113 lacs (31 March 2023: INR NIL).
-The company has filed an objection before the DRP which is pending for disposal.
+AY 2020-21 - During the year the company received a final assessment order from the AO disallowing various claims of the assesses on non-transfer pricing issues (disallowance of gratuity paid u/s 43B and Education Cess) for INR 2,164 lacs (31 March 2024: INR 2,113 lacs).
+The company has filed an appeal before the ITAT which is pending for disposal.
+In the meanwhile, upon Company's request, the AO has rectified the apparent mistakes in the order and the amount of disallowances is revised to Rs.
+2 lacs.

 The Company based on its assessment of ongoing litigations, believes that it has merit in these cases and it is only possible, but not probable that these cases may be decided against the Company.
 Hence, these have been disclosed as contingent liability and no provision is required to be considered in the standalone financial statements.